dwyl/learn-elixir/README.md

 ```sh
 No authenticated user found.
 Do you want to authenticate now?
 [Yn]
 ```
-You will need to reply `Y` and follow the on screen instructions to enter your Hex.pm username and password.
+You will need to reply `Y` and follow the on-screen instructions to enter your Hex.pm username and password.

 After you have been authenticated, Hex will ask you for a local password that